TrofimTakoiOdin/BookContents/README.md

-# This is my version of the README
+# Hello!
+This is my Unity study project!

 ---

-Make sure to personalize your welcome message with something unique!
+Welcome to my Readme!

 # BookContents
 Public repo of the Learning C# with Unity 3D book contents